isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/School Services and Fees.md

 Tip: If you have children in different government or government-aided schools, you just need to submit 1 application form to any of their schools.
 The school that receives the application form will inform you of the outcome.

-Students from low-income households who are interested to apply for subsidised broadband and/or laptop/tablet under IMDA DigitalAccess@Home can apply via https://www.imda.gov.sg/how-we-can-help/digital-access-at-home or contact 6377 3800 or email: digitalaccess@imda.gov.sg .
+Students from low-income households who are interested to apply for subsidised broadband and/or laptop/tablet under IMDA DigitalAccess@Home can apply via this [link](https://www.imda.gov.sg/how-we-can-help/digital-access-at-home) or contact 6377 3800 or email: [digitalaccess@imda.gov.sg](digitalaccess@imda.gov.sg) .